nblkmal/yoprint-upload-hub/README.md

 - Access the app in your browser at http://localhost:80/upload-file.
 As for now Im skipping the authentication for demo purpose.
 - Upload the file and see the magic happen :)

+- Oh if needed, you can run `./vendor/bin/sail artisan test` to run the tests to make sure everything is working as expected.

 ## Example from Horizon Log for the upload process and status being handled
 ```